 The Skidi lineage of the American Pawnee Indian tribe are known to have had a complex religion of which astronomy was a large part.
 Their obsession with the night sky went so far as to design their lodges and villages with astronomy in mind.

 Scholars have often said that their Villages were laid out in the position of the most important stars in the sky.
-They also built pyramid like burial mounds that Wayne is presently exploring.
+They also built pyramid like burial mounds that I am presently exploring.

 All their ancient records show an obsession with the Pleiades and they instead worshipped a star that appears to be located near the Pleiades star cluster.